DataBiosphere/data-portal/content-v2/guides/userguides/exploring-projects.md

 For each project, the HCA DCP maintains a project specific TSV file containing the full project metadata.
 The TSV contains a row for each file in the project and columns for each metadata property.
 Meanings of the metadata properties are listed in the [HCA Metadata Dictionary](/metadata).

-The metadata TSV file gives a flattenedjapan-science-meeting-tutorial.md representation of the projects metadata graph that can be sorted and filtered using standard spreadsheet or data manipulation tools.
+The metadata TSV file gives a representation of the project's metadata graph that can be sorted and filtered using standard spreadsheet or data manipulation tools.

-The "Project Metadata" section of the project details page contains a link to download the project metadata file.
+The **"Project Metadata"** tab of the left of Project page contains a link to download the project's metadata file.

 ![Project Metadata](../_images/exploring-projects-project-downloads.png "Project Downloads")